psychemedia/pentrich-uprising/tellings/10_cartwrights_mill.md

 It was Monday night at the sign of the Black-Bull, the Black-Bull in Mirfield, and several of the regulars were sat in the back room, drinking, one too many, and then some more, arguing over the news in Saturday's paper.
 Some good news, at least: it seemed the Orders in Council might be put an end to; but those London folk didn't know what they were talking about, with their "no evidence of distress in the West Riding of Yorkshire".
 Half the families round about in need of charity?
 Half of them!

 And then talk turned to the fire at the Gibraltar Woollen Mill the Sunday before.
+You can just imagine it...

 "Says here it weren't the Ludds that fired it; Baines reckons it were just a wool pile going up.
 But the whole building's done for, and all the machines.
 And good riddance to 'em", and they all said cheers to that.

-"S'what we should'a done at Rawfolds" said one of them.
+"S'what we should'a done at Rawfolds" said another of them.
 "Torched it."

 And so his tale began.
 "I were there, that night.
 At Rawfold's Mill.
 And I saw us men fell, too."